farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 This approach has several problems.

 First, it's not open-closed.
 New thread groupings require new code.
 The thread requires a new foreign key and the client requires a new method for every new relationship.
-Any intersections between groupings also require new code.
+Any intersections between thread groupings also require new code.

 Second, the chat library depends on unnecessary ideas.
-Brands, Campaigns, and Influencers don't inherently have anything to do with chat.
+Brands, Campaigns, and Influencers aren't an intrinsic part of chat.
 This prevents reuse of the chat system to new needs in our system, or an ever-increasing list of fields only used in certain situations.
 The chat system relies on information about each of its consumers.

 ### Threads: Using Tags

-Tags can focus our chat sub-domain, to push out external ideas and care only about chat concepts.
-In turn, enabling reuse of the chat code in any situation that requires chat.
+Tags can focus our chat sub-domain, pushing out external ideas and including only chat-related concepts.
+In turn, the chat client becomes reusable for any situation that requires chat.

 The key is replacing the foreign keys on thread with tags.
 These particular tags are key-value pairs.